Hotchkiss Mle 1914 machine gun: Design

 Beginning in 1900, two basic tripod types were used prior to World War I, when the final and most effective third Hotchkiss tripod model (the Mle 1916) became adopted and widely distributed.
 A tripod that could be used for both the Hotchkiss and the St. Etienne machine guns was issued in 1915, the so-called "Omnibus Tripod".
 The French Hotchkiss had a rate of fire of approximately 450 rounds per minute of 8 mm Lebel ammunition, and a maximum effective range of 3,800 m (4,150 yd) with the "Balle D" bullet.
 Fire for effect was usually in successive bursts of 8 to 10 rounds.
 The gun could sustain continuous firing of about 120 aimed shots per minute almost indefinitely, except for occasional barrel changes (during continuous fire, approximately every 1,000 rounds) which were quick and easy to perform with a special wrench.
 The barrel could attain a temperature of about 400 °C, at which temperature it would be dark red in color.
 At this point the barrel dissipated heat as fast as it was generated.
 This only occurred after long continuous firing in a combat emergency situation.
 The most common complaint about the Hotchkiss was its weight: the gun and tripod weighed a total of 50 kg.
 There were also complaints concerning the tripods, particularly the "Omnibus" tripods, which were perceived as too high above ground and too heavy.

 Service history

 World War I

 The principal user of the Mle 1914 Hotchkiss machine gun was the French infantry during World War I and the early days of World War II.
 The Hotchkiss company delivered 47,000 Mle 1914 machine guns to the French Army between 1914 and the end of 1918.
 Several hundred were chambered in 11mm Gras for use against enemy balloons, as that was the smallest caliber of incendiary bullet; all other French examples were in 8mm Lebel.
 The second-largest user of the Hotchkiss was the American Expeditionary Force in France between 1917 and 1918, with the US purchasing and deploying 7,000 Hotchkiss machine guns during the war.

+Tanks

+The Hotchkiss Mle.
+1914 was also used on numerous French armored vehicles such as the Renault FT, the Char 2C and the White-Laffly armored car.